sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                                 Default: False

    tag_new_as_local = <true/false>;             Upon finding new image as good, tag it as local image.
-                                                Running local image as fallback or set_owner = local, will run this new image.
+                                                With this update, upon set_owner=local or fallback, this new image will run as local.
                                                 Default: False

    purge_local_copy = <true/false>;             Upon tagging new one as local, purge the original local image from the disk.